agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     *Creating a datatype table*

 1. Enter the data type name and if necessary, select the existing data type as a parent.
-    If a parent data type value is specified, the newly created data type will have access to all fields defined in the parent data type as described in the **Inheritance in Data types** section in [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/).
+    If a parent data type value is specified, the newly created data type will have access to all fields defined in the parent data type as described in [OpenL Tablets Reference Guide > Inheritance in Data Types](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/#inheritance-in-data-types).

     This option is unavailable if no custom data types are created in the module.